LeeAnnEditor/o365hq/services/Business Process Automation Using Built-in Office 365 Tools and Services.md

     necessary to implement the service
 4. Coordinate any outside vendor resources and schedules
 5. Review and approve engagement deliverables in a timely manner
-6. Request and approve all change management tickets (if available) in the Client environment
+6. Request and approve all change management tickets (if applicable) in the Client environment

 ### Prerequisites